AnthonyJRuiz/anthonyjruiz.github.io/_posts/2018-03-26-linear_regression_assumptions.md

 ---
 layout: post
-title: Gauss-Markov Assumptions
-tags: [Econometrics]
-comments: true
-# image: /img/da_real_mvp.jpg
+title: Linear Regression Misconceptions
+tags: [Econometrics, Data Science, Statistics, Memes]
 ---

-Linear regression is probably one of the most used statistical techniques in all of econometrics/data science.
-There are a couple reasons for this; its relatively easy to interpret the model output, its not computationally expensive and...
+Linear regression is probably one of the most widely used statistical techniques in all of econometrics/data science.
+There are a couple reasons for this; its relatively easy and intuitive to interpret the model output, it's not computationally expensive... etc.

 <p style="text-align:center">
 <img src="/img/da_real_mvp.jpg" alt="MVP" />
 </p>

-However Contrary to what many people think, there are a certain set of assumptions that must be satisfied in order to kind of believe you model.
-These are called the Gauss-Markov assumptions which is named after mathematicians Carl Friedrich Gauss and Andrey Markov.
+In order to properly utilize this technique there are a certain set of assumptions that must be satisfied.
+These assumptions are known as the Gauss-Markov assumptions of Multiple Linear Regression which are named after some old dudes, Friedrich Gauss and Andrey Markov.
+These assumptions are as follows:

   1. Linear in the parameters
   2. Random Sampling